idebtor/JoyJava/Generics.md

 <E> is called the _formal "type" parameter_, which can be used for passing "type" parameters during the actual instantiation.

 The mechanism is similar to method invocation.
-Recall that in a method's definition, we declare the _formal parameters_ for passing data into the method.
+Recall that in a method definition, we declare the _formal parameters_ for passing data into the method.

 ### Formal Type Parameter Naming Convention
 Use an uppercase single-character for formal type parameter.
 For example,